JuliaEarth/GeoStats.jl/README.md

   </a>
 </p>

 **GeoStats.jl** is an extensible framework for *geospatial data science* and *geostatistical modeling* in Julia.
-It is composed of several modules for advanced geometric processing, state-of-the-art geostatistical algorithms and sophisticated visualization of geospatial data.
+It is comprised of several modules for advanced geometric processing, state-of-the-art geostatistical algorithms and sophisticated visualization of geospatial data.

 For a guided tour, please watch our JuliaCon2021 talk: